mH-13/mH-13/README.md

-- 👋 Hi, I’m @Mehedi Hasa
+- Hi, I’m @Mehedi Hasan
-- 👀 I’m interested in Solving problem and competitive programming.
+- I’m interested in Solving problem and competitive programming.
-- 🌱 I’m currently learning C and C++
+- I’m currently learning C and C++

 <!---
 mH-13/mH-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.